REDi

 - Commitment to program requirements

-- Attachment: Professional Resume (1 or 2-page resume that includes your education and work history)
+- Professional Resume (1 or 2-page resume that includes your education and work history)

-- Attachment: Response to questions which explains (in 200-500 words) what you hope to gain and the benefit you expect for yourself and the community by completing the REDi program.
+- Personal Statement which explains (in 500 words or less) what you hope to gain and the benefit you expect for yourself and the community by completing the REDI program.

-- Attachment: Two letters of reference (1 page each) from persons who have strong knowledge of your abilities and interest in real estate development.
-If you are employed full-time, one of your letters must be from your supervisor stating that they will support your participation and allow the classes to be a priority.
+- Two letters of reference (1 page each) from persons who have strong knowledge of your abilities and interest in real estate development.
 Applicants are encouraged to obtain letters of reference from current ULI members when possible.

-- Participation Selection: Selection of participants will be based on level of relevant experience (resume), commitment and desire to participate in the program (personal essay), and letters of reference, reviewed by our local REDi Steering Committee.
+Selection of participants will be based on level of relevant experience (resume), commitment and desire to participate in the program (personal essay), and letters of reference, reviewed by our local REDI Steering Committee.
 This selection process is competitive, and not everyone who is qualified is accepted.
-Class sizes vary and the final number is based on having 3 balanced “development teams” within the class.
+Class sizes vary and the final number is based on having balanced “development teams” within the class.